-Process for Becoming a Licensed Commodity Broker
+Becoming a Licensed Commodity Broker

-The outline from for the test can be found on the NFA website.
+To get that license, the applicant must pass a test called the Series 3 examination.
+The outline form for the test can be found on the NFA website.

 Where to Work as a Commodity Broker

+Before starting the process to become a licensed commodities broker, the applicant must already be working in the field.
 Most stock brokerage firms do not trade commodities, so you should look for a firm that specializes in commodities.
 These are typically called Introducing Brokers or just IBs.

 You can also work directly for an FCM, or Futures Commission Merchant.
 Most FCMs are located in Chicago or New York.